Meet our staff team members!

 - Sian Pitman, Events, Patient Services & Fundraising Administrator

 Sian is originally from a small village in Dorset, and joined the Foundation in April 2016 after graduating from Bournemouth University where she studied MSc Events Management.
 Previous to this she has studied BSc Psychology & Sociology at the University of the West of England and is delighted to be back in Bristol again permanently.
 Sian’s previous employment and experience has mostly been in various hospitality roles; the most recent being Assistant Manager at a local pub.
 Alongside this she has volunteered at various charity events and festivals.
-At the Foundation, Sian works with Rosa to deliver patient services events, assists with the volunteer programme, and provides admin support to the whole Patient & Family Services team, as well as the Fundraising team.
+At The Foundation, Sian works with Rosa to deliver patient services events, assists with the volunteer programme, and provides admin support to the whole Patient & Family Services team, as well as the Fundraising team.

 - Jay Sheppard, Senior Fundraising & Marketing Manager